jonathancarpena/simple-words/README.md

 # Simple Words
-> A simple website that allows users to build a character-limited sentence that only consists of the 1000 most common english words.
+> A simple website that allows users to build a character-limited sentence using only the 1000 most common English words.